 Key Provisions

-• National Floor Wage: Sets a minimum wage threshold that no state can go below.
+National Floor Wage: Sets a minimum threshold that no state can go below, but states can determine their specific minimum wage based on this floor.

-• Equal Pay for Equal Work: Mandates gender-neutral pay policies for employees performing similar work.
+Equal Pay for Equal Work: Mandates gender-neutral pay policies, explicitly including transgender employees.

-• Timely Wage Payments: Requires wages to be paid within specific timelines (daily wages by the end of each shift, monthly wages by the 7th day of the following month).
+Timely Wage Payments: Requires weekly wages within 7 days and monthly wages by the 7th of the following month.

 Scope & Applicability